-Taking a leaf out of their old sparring partners THE HUMAN LEAGUE, HEAVEN 17 took off most of the vocals and played up the various instrumental elements of ‘Crushed By The Wheels Of Industry’ with a restructured rhythmical backbone that differed from the album and single versions.
-With a punchy retuned bass drum attack and Roland Bassline programming pushed out to the front, various sequences and guitar synth solos were phased in and out.
-The chanty chorus remained but towards the conclusion, John Wilson’s funky freeform bass solo effectively closed the show.
+Taking a leaf out of their old sparring partners THE HUMAN LEAGUE, HEAVEN 17 took off most of the vocals and played up the various instrumental elements of ‘Crushed By The Wheels Of Industry’ with a restructured rhythmical backbone.
+With a punchy retuned bass drum attack and Roland Bassline programming pushed out to the front, sequences and guitar synth solos were phased in and out.
+The chanty chorus remained while John Wilson’s funky freeform bass solo closed the show.

 Available on the boxed set ‘The Luxury Gap’ via Virgin Records